sigilante/curriculum/hsl-2022.02/lesson-1.md

 - operations
 - state or steps

+Charles Babbage drew on the idea of Jacquard looms using physical cards with holes to store the thread patterns in a physical embodiment.

 3. Computation requires values, operations, and state.

 ##  Gödel Numbers

+Early modern philosophers became fascinated by the idea of writing down and proving propositions:  Llull, Wilkins, Leibniz.
+Ultimately the mathematicians figured out how to nail down the kinds of statements for which this reasoning is effective.
+En route to proving his famous incompleteness theorems, Kurt Gödel developed a way of writing propositions as numbers (and thus rendering them susceptible of certain kinds of numerical reasoning).

 Given a formal language for writing down propositions, we can convert the terms of the proposition to a numeric representation.
 Each part still corresponds to a value, an operation, or a part of the state, but now the entire expression or proposition is written down as an number.
 As a result, we can apply algorithmic reasoning to carefully treat the proposition mathematically and arrive at a judgment about its truth or falsity.